hikogui/hikogui/docs/anti_aliasing.md

 The problem
 -----------
-As everyone knows alpha compositing of two images must be done in the linear color space or there will be color and brightness changes over the range of alpha values.
+As everyone knows alpha compositing of two images must be done in the linear color space or there will be color and/or brightness shifts over the range of alpha values.

 If however we linearly convert the pixel coverage of an anti-aliased line to an alpha value between 0.0 and 1.0 we get the issue that the perceived